gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 In most of the examples below, you need to tell the client what values it should expect for `MRENCLAVE`, `MRSIGNER`, `ISV_PROD_ID` and `ISV_SVN`.
-One way to obtain them is to note them down when they get printed by `gramine-sgx-get-token` when generating `server.token`.
+One way to obtain them is to run `gramine-sgx-sigstruct-view server.sig`.

 Moreover, for EPID-based (IAS) attestation, you will need to provide an [SPID and the corresponding IAS API keys][spid].